Simple zeros of $\mathrm{GL}(2)$ $L$-functions: Existence of poles of H f, alpha

 To establish an abundance of simple zeros of $L_f$ (i.e.\ poles of $\Delta_f$), we will use the poles of $H_{f, \alpha}$ in the critical strip, since through \eqref{S_abs_val_condition_eq} their existence would imply that $S_{f, 1, 1}$ cannot be always small.
 However, showing that even a single such pole of $H_{f, \alpha}$ exists turns out to be difficult, since one needs to rule out a cancellation of poles between the two terms of $H_{f, \alpha}$.
 The purpose of this section is to establish such a result.

-In \cite{BMN19} the authors circumvent this issue in the case $2 \nmid N$ by exploring the relations between the $H_{f, a, q, \alpha}$ for various choices of parameters $(a, q, \alpha)$.
+In \cite{BMN19} the authors circumvent this issue in the case $2 \nmid N$ by exploiting the relations between the $H_{f, a, q, \alpha}$ for various choices of parameters $(a, q, \alpha)$.
 The limitation on the level $N$ comes from the key role played by twists by $1/2$ (which also play an important role in \cite{CG88}), since the poles of $\Delta_{f, 1, 2}$ are easily understood in terms of those of $\Delta_f$, due to \eqref{Delta_additive_twist_decomposition_eq} and the fact that there are no non-trivial characters modulo $2$.
 The issue is that this line of argument requires the case $q=2$ of \autoref{pole_detection_prop}, which is not available if $2 \mid N$ since the functional equation in \autoref{delta_twist_funct_eq_prop} no longer holds, as the local factor for a prime dividing the level has different, more problematic properties.

 We will follow a different approach based on the methods of \cite{Bo16}, where a significant difficulty is showing that $\Delta_f$ has even a single pole in the critical strip, and this is reminiscent of our situation for $H_{f, \alpha}$.
-The argument in the reference proceeds by contradiction, and the critical input is that $\Delta_f(s, \alpha)$ has poles in the line $\Re(s) = 0$ coming from simple zeros of local factors of $L_f$.
+The argument in the reference proceeds by contradiction, using a refined version of \autoref{pole_detection_prop} with lower order terms to obtain a relation between $\Delta_f(s, \alpha)$ and $\Delta_f(s+1, \alpha_i)$ for certain $\alpha_i$, in the absence of poles.
+This would give a holomorphic continuation of $\Delta_f(s, \alpha)$ to the line $\Re(s) = 0$, where for certain $\alpha$ it plainly has poles coming from simple zeros of local factors of $L_f$ at primes dividing the denominator of $\alpha$.
 We apply this argument for a certain difference of $L$-functions related to $H_{f, \alpha}$, instead of for $\Delta_f$, and our issue of ruling out cancellations of poles in $H_{f, \alpha}$ at unknown locations inside the critical strip reduces to the simpler task of ruling out such cancellations at the simple zeros of certain local factors, where this can be explicitly done.